Deficiencies and excesses of nitrogen

 • Weak stems.

-• Delayed ripening of fruits, being less sweet.
+• Delay in the ripening of fruits, making them less sweet.

-Cannabis, as mentioned above, is capable of showing its health through its look, so it is easy to find out the health state of our plants by carefully observing their leaves, colour, shape, etc.
+Cannabis is a plant that, as we have already mentioned, is capable of morphologically showing its vital state so that it will be easy to know the state of our plants through its leaves, color, shape, etc.

-Whether the plant has been over-fed or if it has suffered a lack of nitrogen, cannabis always takes a few days to recover.
-The speed of recovery will always depend on the degree of deficiency or excess suffered by the plant, so early detection will always allow a better recovery of the plant in a shorter period of time.
+In the case of having suffered slight overfertilization or in the opposite case in which there has been a lack of the same element, the cannabis plant will always take a few days to recover.
+The speed of recovery will always depend on the degree of deficiency or excess that the plant may have, so rapid detection will always help facilitate their recovery in a shorter time.

-Depending on the substrate and fertilisers used, plants may recover slower or faster.
-In hydroponic systems, the speed of recovery is much faster than in crops grown in soil with organic fertilisers.
-As mentioned at the beginning of this post, the form in which these nutrients are dispensed greatly determines the absorption speed.
+Depending on the substrate along with the fertilizers used, the plants may recover more or less quickly.
+In hydroponic growing systems, the speed of plant recovery will be much faster than in soil cultivation with organic fertilizers.
+As we have already mentioned at the beginning of the post, depending on the format in which the nutrients are presented, they will be faster or slower absorbed.

-During the flowering phase, if you over-fertilise your plants you will need to act according to the stage of the crop.
-If it happens during the first two weeks after the photoperiod change, you should do as you would during the growth phase, since the plants still grow almost until the 3rd week, which is when buds begin to develop.
+During the flowering phase, if we suffer from overfertilization we must act according to the crop week we are in.
+If it happens during the first two weeks after the change of photoperiod, we will act in the same way as if we were growing, since the plants will still grow almost until the 3rd week, when the buds begin to show.

 Comments in “Deficiencies and excesses of nitrogen” (5)